25prabhu10/notes/docs/Concepts/Agile/Agile.md

 2. Agile is doing what is valuable
 3. Don't do what is not

+### Story

+Story in agile is a short narrative

+- A couple of sentences
+- Describes end user performing a domain-driven, result-oriented task
+- Describes your user's work

 ## Agile Frameworks and Methodologies

 - [Scrum](./Scrum.md)